 17. Adjustments made to the neutral position bolt may affect the neutral switch setting.
 After changing the neutral setting, it is possible that the power unit will not start, due to the neutral switch being out of adjustment.
-After any adjustments are made to the neutral position, the neutral switch should be checked and, if necessary, adjusted by an authorized Ventrac dealer.
+Always refer to the Neutral Switch Adjustment section to check and adjust the neutral switch after any adjustment is made to the neutral position.